-Choosing the right wood for a ring is crucial.
+Choosing the right wood for a ring is crucial to make wooden ring stronger.
 There are a variety of options.
 Wenge, Zebra and Mozambique are a few of the many choices available.
 Each one has different advantages and disadvantages.
 Keep reading to learn more.

 Mozambique has tropical forests covering half of the country.
 One of the most notable forest reserves is Gile National Reserve, which borders the coastal Zambezia Province and is plagued by widespread illegal logging.
 It is also home to the exotic tree pau ferro, which is at risk of extinction because of the commercial demand for its wood.
 However, the Mozambican government has tried to address this problem by banning the export of logs.